Indium: Indium(III) compounds

-InCl_{3} (structure pictured) is a common compound of indium.
+InCl3 (structure pictured) is a common compound of indium.

 Hydrides and halides

-The hydride InH_{3} has at best a transitory existence in ethereal solutions at low temperatures.
+The hydride link=Indium trihydride|InH3 has at best a transitory existence in ethereal solutions at low temperatures.
 It polymerizes in the absence of bases.
-Lewis bases stabilize a rich collection of indium hydrides of the formula LInH_{3} (L = tertiary phosphine and N-Heterocyclic carbenes).
+Lewis bases stabilize a rich collection of indium hydrides of the formula LInH3 (L = tertiary phosphine and N-Heterocyclic carbenes).

-Chlorination, bromination, and iodination of In produce colorless InCl_{3}, InBr_{3}, and yellow InI_{3}.
+Chlorination, bromination, and iodination of In produce colorless link=Indium(III) chloride|InCl3, link=Indium(III) bromide|InBr3, and yellow InI3.
 The compounds are Lewis acids, somewhat akin to the better known aluminium trihalides.
-Again like the related aluminium compound, InF_{3} is polymeric.
+Again like the related aluminium compound, InF3 is polymeric.

-Indium halides dissolves in water to give aquo complexes such as [Ir(H_{2}O)_{6}]^{3+} and [IrCl_{2}(H_{2}O)_{4}]^{+}.
+Indium halides dissolves in water to give aquo complexes such as [In(H2O)6](3+) and [InCl2(H2O)4]+.
 Similar complexes can be prepared from nitrates and acetates.
 Overall, the pattern is similar to that for aluminium(III).

 Chalcogenides and pnictides

 Indium derivatives of chalcogenides (O, S, Se, Te) are well developed.
-Indium(III) oxide, In_{2}O_{3}, forms when indium metal is burned in air or when the hydroxide or nitrate is heated.
+Indium(III) oxide, In2O3, forms when indium metal is burned in air or when the hydroxide or nitrate is heated.
 The analogous sesqui-chalcogenides with sulfur, selenium, and tellurium are also known.

 The chemistry of indium pnictides (N, P, As, Sb) is also well known, motivated by their relevance to semiconductor technology.
-Direct reaction of indium metal with the pnictogens For applications in microelectronics, the P, As, and Sb derivatives are made by reactions of trimethylindium:
+For applications in microelectronics, the P, As, and Sb derivatives are made by reactions of trimethylindium: